Skip to main content

 Minimally invasive

-A one-of-a-kind private skin cancer clinic.
+A private clinic focused on skin cancer care.

 Learn more about Dr. Wiese

 Please note: Dr. Ben Wiese is not a dermatologist, oncologist, or RCPSC-certified surgeon.
-As a general practitioner, he only sees patients with skin cancer-related concerns, screening and treatment.
+As a general practitioner, he only sees patients with skin cancer-related concerns, screening, and treatment.

 There is a cost to waiting.